Are Isopods Related to Shrimp?

 Isopods are part of the crustacean family of arthropods.
 Like shrimp and crabs, they have segmented bodies, jointed legs, and a hard external skeleton known as an exoskeleton.

-These shared features come from a common evolutionary ancestor that lived in aquatic environments millions of years ago.
+These shared traits come from a common aquatic ancestor that lived millions of years ago.

-If you want to understand their classification in more detail, see our guide on are isopods insects or crustaceans .
+To understand this classification in more detail, read are isopods insects or crustaceans.

 How Are Isopods Different From Shrimp?

 The biggest difference between isopods and shrimp is their lifestyle.
-Shrimp are fully aquatic animals that live in oceans, rivers, and lakes.
+Shrimp are fully aquatic and live in oceans, rivers, and lakes.

-Many isopods, however, have adapted to live on land.
+Many isopods, however, have adapted to life on land.
 These terrestrial species are commonly found in damp environments such as soil, leaf litter, and rotting wood.

-Because of this adaptation, isopods developed flatter bodies that allow them to crawl through tight spaces rather than swim like shrimp.
+Their flattened bodies allow them to move through tight spaces rather than swim like shrimp.

 Do Isopods Still Need Moisture?

-Even though many isopods live on land, they still depend on moisture to survive.
-Their breathing structures must remain slightly damp, which is why they prefer humid environments.
+Despite living on land, isopods still rely on moisture to survive.
+Their respiratory structures must remain slightly damp, which is why they prefer humid environments.

-In the wild, they are often found under logs, stones, and leaf litter where humidity stays relatively stable.
+In the wild, they are often found under logs, stones, and leaf litter.

 Many Isopods Still Live in the Ocean

 Although hobbyists usually keep land species, most isopods actually live in marine environments.
-These ocean-dwelling species are much closer to shrimp in both appearance and habitat.
+These ocean species are much closer to shrimp in both appearance and behaviour.

 Why Understanding This Relationship Matters

-Knowing that isopods are crustaceans helps explain several aspects of their care.
-Like many crustaceans, they rely on calcium for healthy molting and need consistent humidity to stay healthy.
+Knowing that isopods are crustaceans helps explain their care requirements.
+Like many crustaceans, they rely on calcium for healthy moulting and require stable humidity levels.

 Final Thoughts

 Isopods and shrimp are distant relatives within the crustacean family.
-While shrimp remained aquatic, many isopods evolved to live on land in damp environments.
+While shrimp remained aquatic, many isopods evolved to live on land in humid environments.

-Despite these differences, they still share important biological traits that link them to the same evolutionary group of animals.
+Despite these differences, they still share important biological traits that link them to the same evolutionary group.